 - torn rotator cuff

-- broken shoulder bone
+- broken shoulder or arm bone

 - spinal cord injury